 A great idea is to use stackable containers from your local office or department store.
 Find a container with deep drawers that can be shut easily.
 This will help you store smaller and loose items under your sink without worrying about them getting lost or damaged.
 Stackable drawers are a great place to store sponges and folded towels because they can stay dry and out of the way.

-are another favorite when it comes to organizing under the kitchen sink.
-Lazy susans allow you to place items like your spray bottles and other cleaning solutions on the spinning platform and cycle the lazy susan as needed to grab the supplies you need.
+Lazy susans are another favorite when it comes to organizing under the kitchen sink.
+Lazy Susans allow you to place items like your spray bottles and other cleaning solutions on the spinning platform and cycle the Lazy Susan as needed to grab the supplies you need.

-Lazy susans prevent you from having to reach deep into the bowels under your sink just to find what you need.
-The spinning mechanism is excellent for people who want to grab what they need as quickly as they can.
+Lazy Susans prevent you from having to reach deep into the bowels under your sink just to find what you need.
+The spinning mechanism is excellent for people who want to grab what they need as quickly as they can, says Apartment Therapy.

 Cabinet door hangers

-If you’re still struggling to organize the space under your sink, it may be time to look into cabinet door hangers. is a great way to maximize the area beneath your kitchen cabinet.
+If you’re still struggling to organize the space under your sink, it may be time to look into cabinet door hangers.
+Organizational door storage is a great way to maximize the area beneath your kitchen cabinet.

 While there are plenty of online options to choose from, you can also make your own.
 With the use of some screws or magnets, you can attach an old file box from an office supply store to the cabinet door.
 This allows you to store items like parchment paper, aluminum foil, and Ziploc bags to the side of your cabinet doors.

-Another tip to add more storage to your cabinet doors is to use hooks.
+Another tip to add more storage to your cabinet doors is to use hooks, as suggested by Martha Stewart.
 Hooks can allow you to hang items like cleaning tools or towels on the side of the cabinet, clearing up space in your storage bin for heavier and bulkier items.